aesthete12/IBMProject_Team-591222/README.md

 [Data Flow Diagram](https://drive.google.com/drive/folders/1J6AMmptyEcuRVIpPlx4xJq8Fj5jm-YUB?usp=sharing)

 # Overview
 We are building a dashboard that explains the comprehensive analysis framework that integrates data visualization and analytics to unravel the complexities of the social media landscape.
-We have used IBM Cognos's robust reporting capabilities with Tableau's intuitive visualizations, we aim to create a dynamic analytical environment for dissecting user behavior, mapping influencer impact, scrutinizing monetization strategies, and tracking the spread of misinformation, along with other critical aspects of social media dynamics.
+We have used IBM Cognos's robust reporting capabilities with Tableau's intuitive visualizations, we aim to create a dynamic analytical environment for dissecting user behavior, mapping influencer impact, scrutinizing monetization strategies, and tracking the spread of misinformation, along with other critical aspects of social media dynamics. <br />
 Project Domain: Visualizations through IBM Cognos and Tableau